-What we do know is that the Riesling planted at Best’s predates most of the vines in Germany, the spiritual home of Riesling, and the old world vineyards that were wiped out by the Phylloxera insect in the late 19th century.
+What we do know is that the Riesling planted at Best’s predates most of the vines in Germany, the spiritual home of Riesling, and that phylloxera wiped out the Old World vineyards in the late 19th century.

 In the viticultural timeline at Best’s, the next substantial planting of Riesling after the 1868 vineyards was in 1944.
 Subsequent plantings were made at Concongella in 1978 (in the House Block) and at Rhymney in 1999.

-The climate and soils in the Great Western region are ideally suited to the Riesling variety.
+The climate and soils in the Great Western region ideally suit the Riesling variety.
 Our cool, continental location makes for very cold winters and strong diurnal (daily) temperature shifts during the growing and ripening season.
 This ensures full ripeness and plenty of natural acidity in the grapes.

 On the other hand, the soils in our Rhymney Salvation Gully Vineyard in the hills above Great Western contain more slate and quartz in clay soils.
 This site is more elevated (about 350m above sea level) than our Concongella Vineyard (about 200m above sea level) and therefore its fruit ripens later.
 These vines produce fruit with more citrus, predominantly lime, flavours and aromas with steely acidity.

 In 2003, Best’s made the decision to bottle its Riesling under screwcap.
-For delicate aromatic varieties, any taint or oxidation from the cork ruins the wine completely, so it didn’t take long for this decision to be accepted by the whole Best’s team.
-When comparing corked wines versus screwcapped wines today, the screwcapped wine is far superior.
+For delicate aromatic varieties, any taint or oxidation from the cork ruins the wine completely, so it didn’t take long for the whole Best’s team to accept this decision.
+When comparing corked wines to screwcapped wines today, the screwcapped wine is far superior.

 So which Rieslings does Best’s produce today?

 Discover your own favourite Riesling in Best’s line-up of this variety.
-Allw these wines hold their own with various weights, sweetness and flavour profiles.
+All these wines hold their own with various weights, sweetness and flavour profiles.

-A real insider’s wine, or another best kept secret, Great Western produces aromatic, flavoursome yet structured and spectacularly age-worthy Rieslings that stand confidently alongside their more famous South Australian cousins.
-On the nose there are lifted aromas of kaffir lime and honeysuckle with a background of red apple and musky spices.
-On the palate there are intense lime flavours with a slippery mouthfeel and a fresh mineral finish.
+Real insider’s wines, or more best-kept secrets, the Rieslings from Great Western are aromatic, flavoursome yet structured and spectacularly age-worthy wines that stand confidently alongside their more famous South Australian cousins.
+On the nose, there are lifted aromas of kaffir lime and honeysuckle with a background of red apple and musky spices.
+On the palate, there are intense lime flavours with a slippery mouthfeel and a fresh mineral finish.
 The Rieslings of Best’s have a proven ability to mature gracefully for 20 years or more.
-This example is no exception and its youthful freshness is a good sign for its long life in the cellar.
+This example is no exception, and its youthful freshness is a good sign for its long life in the cellar.
 It will gather complex toasty aromas and flavours as the years pass.
-Enjoy with Moreton Bay Bug Ravioli.
+Enjoy with Moreton Bay bug ravioli.

-This Riesling is made from grapes sourced from Best’s House Block directly behind the winery.
+We make this Riesling from grapes sourced from Best’s House Block directly behind the winery.
 Planted in 1978, this block typically produces highly aromatic and delicately flavoured wines.
-On the nose enjoy lifted lemon and apple blossoms with hints of lavender.
-On the palate there citrus and luscious green apple flavours fill the mouth, followed by the slight sweetness, which is balanced by the steely acidity.
-This Riesling will age until 2030 – if you can’t wait until then, enjoy it with a Creamy Prawn Laksa.
+On the nose, enjoy lifted lemon and apple blossoms with hints of lavender.
+On the palate, citrus and luscious green apple flavours fill the mouth, followed by a slight sweetness, which is balanced by the steely acidity.
+There’s no current release of this Riesling – you’ll need to wait for the next spectacular vintage!